python-trio/trio/docs/source/design.rst

 And then there's the question of how to effectively communicate this information to the user.
-We want some way to mark out a category of functions that might block or trigger a task switch, so that they're clearly distinguished from functions that don't do this... if only there were some Python feature, that naturally divided functions into two categories, maybe with some sort of syntactic marking associated with the category that can do weird things like block and task switch... ahem, well.
-Anyway, rule 4 is that in trio, it's only the potentially blocking functions that are async.
+We want some way to mark out a category of functions that might block or trigger a task switch, so that they're clearly distinguished from functions that don't do this.
+Wouldn't it be nice if there were some Python feature, that naturally divided functions into two categories, and maybe put some sort of special syntactic marking on with the functions that can do weird things like block and task switch...?
+Rule 4: in trio, only the potentially blocking functions are async.
 So e.g. :meth:`Event.wait` is async, but :meth:`Event.set` is sync.

-So to sum up: out of what's actually a pretty vast space of design possibilities here, we declare by fiat that when it comes to trio primitives, all of these categories are identical:
+Summing up: out of what's actually a pretty vast space of design possibilities, we declare by fiat that when it comes to trio primitives, all of these categories are identical:

 * async functions